-- Set Administrator and User password to at least eight characters. - Do not enable the LDAP on the Users/Settings page. - Use IKE with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - When creating VPN tunnels, ensure ESP is enabled for IPSec. - Use FIPS-approved encryption and authentication algorithms when creating VPN tunnels. - Use Group 2 or Group 5 for IKE Phase 1 DH Group and Use SHA1 for Authentication - Do not enable HTTPS management or SSH management - Do not enable Advanced Routing Services. - Do not enable Group VPN management - Enable FIPS mode from the System/Settings page by checking "FIPS Mode" checkbox.
+- Set Administrator and User passwords, as well as the RADIUS shared secret, to at least eight characters. - Traffic between the module and the RADIUS server must be secured via an IPSec tunnel.
+Note: this step need only be performed if RADIUS is supported. - Use IKE with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - When creating VPN tunnels, ensure ESP is enabled for IPSec. - Use FIPS-approved encryption and authentication algorithms when creating VPN tunnels. - Use Group 2 or Group 5 for IKE Phase 1 DH Group and Use SHA-1 or SHA-256 for Authentication - Do not enable Advanced Routing Services. - Do not enable Group VPN management - Enable FIPS mode from the System/Settings page by checking "FIPS Mode" checkbox.